RBrooksDK/MAL1/09 Dimensionality reduction/README.md

 I've also added the original research papers leading up to t-SNE (not part of syllabus, just there for reference)

+If you want a really in depth introduction to t-SNE, look [here](https://www.youtube.com/watch?v=MnRskV3NY1k)

 ## Topics
 This lecture covers **unsupervised machine learning** algorithms.
 We discuss how these can be used for dimensionality reduction.
 We cover the following algorithms: